Harsh-Kapoor7/PDF_query_using_langchain/README.md

 4. Create a .env file in the project directory and add your OpenAI API key: OPENAI_API_KEY=your_openai_api_key_here

+5. python3 main.py

-5. Place the PDF file you want to query in the specified path (modify main.py if needed).
+6. Place the PDF file you want to query in the specified path

-6. python3 main.py

-7. Enter your questions in the terminal, and get instant responses!
+7. Enter your questions in the text box, and get instant responses!
-To exit, type exit.